oveee92/vaulti/README.md

 # then EITHER install it with pip to get it installed into your PATH
 pip install .
-vaulti example_encrypted_data.yaml
+vaulti example/example_data.yml
 # OR just use it directly
-./src/vaulti_ansible/vaulti.py example_encrypted_data.yaml
+./src/vaulti_ansible/vaulti.py example/example_data.yml

 # If you want to use a password file, you can set it as a variable
-export ANSIBLE_VAULT_PASSWORD_FILE=.example_vault_pass.txt
+export ANSIBLE_VAULT_PASSWORD_FILE=example/.default_vault_pass.txt
 # OR specify it on the command line
-vaulti example_encrypted_data.yaml --vault-password-file .example_vault_pass.txt
+vaulti example/example_data.yml --vault-password-file example/.default_vault_pass.txt

 # To see the variables encrypted with the foo vault ID, load it too
-vaulti example_encrypted_data.yaml --vault-id foo@prompt # Password is 'foo' too
+vaulti example/example_data.yml --vault-id foo@prompt
+vaulti example/example_data.yml --vault-password-file example/.default_vault_pass.txt --vault-id foo@example/.foo_vault_pass.txt

 # Make some changes to existing variables, create some new ones or remove some tags
 # Save and quit, then open it regularly to see what changed, or just run git diff to see what happened
 git diff example_encrypted_data.yaml
 ```

+When inside the editor, you can:

-Now you can remove the `!ENCRYPT` tag to decrypt and add new `!ENCRYPT` tags to encrypt, before saving and quitting!
+- remove the `!ENCRYPT` tag to decrypt and add new `!ENCRYPT` tags to whatever you want to encrypt.
-You can also add new variables, both with and without the tag, and comment whereever the yaml spec lets you.
+- add new variables, both with and without the `!ENCRYPT` tag, and add comments whereever the yaml spec lets you.
-Block scalars also work, if you need to include newlines (`|`, `>`, `|-`, etc.), which can be useful when you want to
-encrypt private keys or other multi-line things.
+- encrypt block scalars if you need to include newlines (`|`, `>`, `|-`, etc.), which can be useful when you want to encrypt private keys or other multi-line things.
+- add, change or remove the label from the `!ENCRYPT:label` tag to encrypt, reencrypt with a different vault id or decrypt

 ## Why this exists